-Jacob Zuma was inaugurated as President of South Africa on 9 May 2009.
 Government adopted 14 outcomes as its focus areas.
 These include among other things: improving the quality of basic education and health services, strengthening the fight against crime, creating decent employment through inclusive growth, and boosting skills development.
 It also included ensuring food security for all, building sustainable human settlements and an improved quality of household life, improving local government structures and an efficient and development-oriented public service.

-A significant milestone for South Africa in the second decade of freedom was the successful hosting of the 2010 FIFA World Cup.
+A significant milestone for South Africa in the second decade of freedom was the successful hosting of the 2010 FIFA World CupTM.

 The tournament, which was the first on African soil, demonstrated that South Africa has the infrastructure and capability to warrant serious investment consideration.
 It also showcased South Africa and its people to the world.

 The local government elections held on 18 May 2011 were characterised by lively and respectful campaigning with all political parties free to engage with voters in all areas.
-The

-Independent Electoral Commission highlighted decreased voter apathy and achieved an impressive 57.6% registered voter turnout - an improvement from the previous local government elections, which scored below the 50% mark.
+The Independent Electoral Commission highlighted decreased voter apathy and achieved an impressive 57,6% registered voter turn-out - an improvement from the previous local government elections, which scored below the 50% mark.
 The ANC won the highest number of seats and councils - 198 councils and 5 633 seats, constituting 62% of the vote.
-The DA came second with 18 councils, 1 555 seats and 23.9% support.
+The DA came second with 18 councils, 1 555 seats and 23,9% support.
 The ANC and DA were followed by the IFP and Cope.

-To secure a better quality of life for all, government finalised the National Development Plan (NDP): Vision for 2030 in 2011.
+As part of government's commitment to secure a better quality of life for all, the National Planning Commission (NPC) in The Presidency finalised the National Development Plan (NDP): Vision for 2030 in 2011.
 The plan was a step in the process of charting a new path for South Africa.